What is the age requirement to obtain a North Carolina driver’s license?

 After 12 months, you can apply for a Limited Provisional License.

-What do I have to do in order to apply for a Limited Provisional License?
+What do I have to do to apply for a Limited Provisional License?

 You must be at least 16 years old.
 You must also complete at least 60 hours of supervised driving and have no convictions of motor vehicle moving violations.